CorantGmbH/ioBroker.air-q/README.md

 ### Optional

+- **Respect device night mode**.
+Default: `on`.
+When your air-Q device has night mode enabled with WiFi disabled during the night hours, the adapter can automatically skip polling attempts during those hours.
+This eliminates unnecessary connection errors in your logs. ⚠️ If you change your device's night mode settings (start/end times, enable/disable), you have two options:
+    1. (Recommended): Restart the adapter to immediately load the new configuration
+    2. (Automatic): Wait up to 1 hour for the adapter to automatically refresh the configuration (only works outside of night mode hours)

 - **Clip negative values**.
 Default: `off`.
 For baseline calibration purposes, certain sensor values may briefly become negative.
 You can safely clip such values to 0.

 - **Poll data every x seconds**.
 Default: `10`.
 You can configure how often the data should be polled by entering the number in seconds.